Why and How to Build a Successful Partnership?

 • What are their roles and responsibilities?

-• What do we know about potential partners?
-Have we actively searched?
+• What do we know about the potential partners?
+Have we actively researched them?

-• What forms of partnership do they offer?
+• What forms of partnership do they propose?

-• Are the partnerships aligned with our organization’s mission and values?
-If you don’t agree, my suggestion is not to proceed with a discussion or face-to-face.
-Don’t forget to respond to the offeror about our decision.
+• Are the proposed partnerships aligned with our organization’s missions and values?
+If the partnership does not align, it’s advisable not to proceed with discussion or face-to-face meetings.
+Don’t forget to inform the offeror about our decision.

-• What are the direct and indirect benefits of the offered partnership?
+• What are the direct and indirect benefits of the proposed partnerships?

-• How much effort, time, and cost will be involved/required in this partnership process?
+• What effort, time, and cost will be involved in this partnership process?

 I’m closing this article with my favorite quote from Hellen Keller: